Hzzone/PseCo/README.md

 ## Class-agnostic object counting with PseCo

-This repo provides the official implementation of our [PseCo](https://arxiv.org/abs/2311.12386) for class-agnostic object counting, which combines the advantages of two foundation models of computer vision: CLIP and Segment Anything Model.
+This repo provides the official implementation of our [PseCo](https://arxiv.org/abs/2311.12386) (CVPR 2024) for class-agnostic object counting, which combines the advantages of two foundation models of computer vision: CLIP and Segment Anything Model.

 > Point, Segment and Count: A Generalized Framework for Object Counting <br>
 > https://arxiv.org/abs/2311.12386 <br>